10 Local SEO Tips to Improve Rankings

 Tip 3: Build (and manage) customer reviews

-The latest Moz Local Search Ranking Factors study puts customer reviews high up on its list of the top 50 most powerful local ranking factors.
+The 2018 Moz Local Search Ranking Factors study put customer reviews high up on its list of the top 50 most powerful local ranking factors, and reviews are still considered as important in 2020 — in fact, Whitespark’s 2020 version of the survey named them the second most important ranking factor..
 The volume of reviews you have, how often new reviews are posted, how many positive versus negative reviews you have, and how many reviews you have mentioning keywords or using images are all taken into consideration.

 As with most of our local SEO tips, taking time to establish a review generation and management process has wider benefits beyond simply boosting your local search rankings.
 Reviews are used as a decision-making aid by the majority of consumers, meaning they can directly impact on your bottom line, too.